Patterns & ProjectsSewing Patterns & Projects

 Apron Bib

-An apron bib is always a good idea since it covers more of the baby, resulting in less mess.
+An apron bib is always a good idea because it covers more of the baby, which results in less mess overall.

-Although the little ones will likely find a way to make a mess of themselves, their clothes should remain in better condition thanks to this bib.
+Although the little ones will likely find a way to create a mess for themselves, their clothes should still remain in better condition, thanks to the extra coverage provided by this bib.

 Print this baby bib sewing pattern at 100% and follow the simple instructions.